 That’s why Interac convened a roundtable to discuss what a Canadian-made open banking framework could look like.
 Here, Ilse Treurnicht, a member of the Government of Canada’s Advisory Committee on Open Banking, and 15 other industry leaders across finance, fintech, and government gathered to discuss how we can navigate this complex future.

-Government and industry, in collaboration
+The Government and fintech industry, in collaboration

 Stakeholder submissions affirmed the Advisory Committee’s view: all participants in the ecosystem stand to benefit from open banking.

-In order to accommodate all priorities, it’s not enough for open banking to promote innovation by allowing third-party financial service providers to enter the field.
+To accommodate all priorities, it’s not enough for open banking to promote innovation by allowing third-party financial service providers to enter the field.
 It also needs to meet public criteria around privacy, consumer control, utility, and benefit to consumers.

 “The goal of any system should be to improve economic outcomes and consumer welfare through secure, efficient, consumer-permission data sharing.” — Ilse Treurnicht, Member, Open Banking Advisory Committee